joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 It is easy to distinguish between files and folders, and doesn't feel cluttered.
 The progress bar showing the amount of space used on the current storage device, in my opinion looks better than in the design.
 It is easy to sort by name (click the button above all the files) or to sort by size (click the button above all of the sizes).

 When you click a folder, you change directory to that folder, and the contents of that folder are displayed on the screen.
 If it is a file, it is decrypted to `<systems_temp_folder>/FileMate/<fileName>`, where it is then opened with the system's default application and can be renamed and edited.

+When you click to add a new folder, you get the exact same popup as in the **Information Tab** when you decrypt an item to a location.

 #### The Information Tab